 Without prejudice to SPONSOR’s no-fault liability towards Study Participant, the SPONSOR recognizes the need for the INVESTIGATOR to provide, at SPONSOR’s expense reasonable and necessary care for Study Participants involved in the Study with any adverse reaction in direct or indirect connection with the Study.
 In case of gross negligence or willful misconduct of the INVESTIGATOR and/or INSTITUTION, the SPONSOR may seek recourse against the INVESTIGATOR and/or the INSTITUTION.

-Except in case of gross negligence or wilful misconduct, [including breach of SPONSOR IP under 6.4.3., […] ], or where such limitation would be prohibited by mandatory provisions of law, the INSTITUTION’s total liability and indemnification obligation under this Agreement to the SPONSOR [and CRO jointly] under any and all circumstances for direct damages jointly shall under any and all circumstances not exceed (a) for damages covered under the civil liability insurance policy of the INSTITUTION in accordance with article 7.6, the effective coverage under such insurance policy, and (b) for damages not covered under the civil liability insurance policy of the INSTITUTION (i) per occurrence an amount corresponding to the aggregated fees (excluding pass through costs) paid or/to be paid by the SPONSOR (and/or CRO) to the INSTITUTION for the Study under this Agreement; and (ii) in aggregate, an amount corresponding to 2 times the aggregated fees paid/or to be paid by the SPONSOR (and/or CRO) to the INSTITUTION for the Study under this.
+Except in case of gross negligence or wilful misconduct, [including breach of SPONSOR IP under 6.4.3., […] ], or where such limitation would be prohibited by mandatory provisions of law, the INSTITUTION’s total liability and indemnification obligation under this Agreement to the SPONSOR [and CRO jointly] under any and all circumstances for direct damages jointly shall under any and all circumstances not exceed (a) for damages covered under the civil liability insurance policy of the INSTITUTION in accordance with article 7.6, the effective coverage under such insurance policy, and (b) for damages not covered under the civil liability insurance policy of the INSTITUTION an amount corresponding to the aggregated fees (excluding pass through costs) paid or/to be paid by the SPONSOR (and/or CRO) to the INSTITUTION for the Study under this Agreement.

 In any case abovementioned the INSTITUTION’s total liability and indemnification obligation under this Agreement to the SPONSOR [and CRO jointly] shall terminate upon the 10th (tenth) anniversary [or such other time as may be agreed upon by the Parties upon a case by case basis] of the end date of the Study at the INSTITUTION in accordance with the Protocol.